 Hazardous Waste: processing & disposal of hazardous wastes brought to the transfer station.
+Bottle Bill Program Costs: this relates to a State program addressing nipper bottles, and actual program expenses are yet to be determined.

 The following significant adjustments are included: